Skip to content

 Some additional tips for better results:

-• Put the working (or grounding) clamp on the casting for better connection.
+- Put the working (or grounding) clamp on the casting for a better connection.

-• Avoid all drafts since they will displace the shielding gas.
-TIG welding is very sensitive to atmosphere contamination.
-Also, nicker weld metal doesn’t wet out well, and lack of gas coverage worsens it.
+- Avoid all drafts since they will displace the shielding gas.
+TIG is very sensitive to atmospheric contamination.
+Also, nickel weld metal doesn’t wet out well, and lack of gas coverage worsens it.

 Avoiding turning red-hot the area you weld is a reliable indication that you do not overweld the casting.